How Expensify’s open-source program is powering OpenAI’s next-gen AI engineering benchmarks

 Software architecture decision-making

-By leveraging Expensify’s open-source development lifecycle—which encapsulates the intricate challenges of real-world engineering workflows from initial triage to testing and deployment—SWE-Lancer provides the most realistic AI software engineering benchmark to date.
+By leveraging Expensify’s open-source development process—which encapsulates the intricate challenges of real-world engineering workflows from initial triage to testing and deployment—SWE-Lancer provides the most realistic AI software engineering benchmark to date.

 Mapping AI performance to real economic value

 One of SWE-Lancer’s most significant innovations is mapping AI coding performance to real-world money.
-Since each task in the benchmark has an actual payout, researchers can measure AI success not just in terms of accuracy but in dollars earned.
+Since each task in the benchmark has an actual payout from Expensify, researchers can measure AI success not just in terms of accuracy but in dollars earned.

 For example, the best-performing LLM in the study, Claude 3.5 Sonnet, earned $403,000 out of a possible $1,000,000.

-This unique approach allows researchers to estimate AI’s impact on the freelance job market—an essential step in understanding how automation may shape software engineering careers in the future.
+This unique approach allows researchers to estimate AI’s ability to solve real tasks l on the freelance job market—helping to predict how automation may shape software engineering careers in the future.

 A more rigorous evaluation standard